 This market was surprisingly clean and pleasant for a wet market.
 It was well-orgazined and it didn’t have any foul market smell.
 Check out all that Thai eggplant.
 About the size of golf balls, they’re a key ingredient in Thai curries and nam prik (Thai chili paste).
 Notice those stalks of lemongrass bundled up with galangal and other stuff behind them?
 Those are the ingredients for tom yum bunched up and ready to go.

 Here are a few different types of fried insects like crickets, grubs, and silk worms.
-Many people find them unappetizing but Ren and I don’t mind them.
+Many people find them unappetizing but we don’t mind them.
 They’re crunchy and salty like nuts and go great with beer.
 Moui picked up a small bag of mixed insects so we could munch on them during the tour.

 I though these were superworms at first but they’re actually bamboo caterpillars.
 I used to keep reptiles as pets so I often had live superworms at home.
-I got a recipe from an insect cookbook so Ren and I dipped a few in batter once and fried them up like tempura.
+I got a recipe from an insect cookbook so we dipped a few in batter once and fried them up like tempura.
 True story. 🙂

 Eating smaller fried insects is easy, but munching on these giant water bugs whole would have been a challenge. 😆 Measuring about 3-4 inches long, they’re chopped up and then their innards are scooped out and used as an ingredient for dips.
 We didn’t try it today.